The Riviera balcony & coast paths

 Full Day

-Starting from the seaside at Eze Bord de Mer, towered over by the Revère Plateau (2,200 ft), this hike first takes you to the hilltop medieval village of Eze, following the Nietzsche Trail.
-After strolling through its narrow streets and small squares, under the leadership of your local guide, you climb up to the plateau from which you can enjoy one of the most outstanding panorama of the coast, with the Cap Ferrat peninsula jutting out into the Mediterranean.
+From the seaside in Eze Bord de Mer, towered over by the Revère Plateau, you first follow the Nietzsche Trail on this guided hike in the heart of the French Riviera.
+It takes you to the hilltop medieval village of Eze, one of the prettiest in the area.
+After strolling through its narrow streets and small squares, under the leadership of your local guide, you climb up to the plateau from which you can enjoy one of the most outstanding panorama of the coast: the Cap Ferrat peninsula, for instance, juts out into the Mediterranean.
 Later, from the Roman town of La Turbie, you quickly discover another breathless view, totally different : the Principalty of Monaco, with its high rises and its famous rock, le Rocher, where stands the Prince’s Palace.
 Finally, a climb down to Cap d’Ail then allows you to end this scenic day walking along the beaches to the center of Monaco.

 Rating : challenging (2,500 feet elevation gain)